diffplug/spotless/plugin-gradle/README.md

     // - if you pass anything else, it will be sent to project.files(yourArg) target '**/*.gradle', '**/*.md', '**/.gitignore'

+    targetExclude 'src/main/codegen/**', 'src/test/codegen/**'
+    // the files to be formatted = (target - targetExclude)
+    // NOTE: if target or targetExclude is called multiple times, only the
+    // last call is effective

     // spotless has built-in rules for the most basic formatting tasks trimTrailingWhitespace()
     indentWithTabs() // or spaces.
 Takes an integer argument if you don't like 4